Skip to content

 Jens Kann-Rasmussen, Chairman of the Board of the Villum Foundation, which also donated the museum’s design workshop, inaugurated in 2012, adds:

-“At the Villum Foundation, we are pleased to support the creation of The New House, which brings together research, education, and the dissemination of Danish design history under one roof.
+“At the Villum Foundation, we are pleased to support the creation of the Knowledge Centre, which brings together research, education, and the dissemination of Danish design history under one roof.
 It is our shared history, and it is important that it is preserved and used for the benefit of current and future generations.
-And when The New House also considers both the museum’s history and architecture, as well as sustainability in the construction, there is much to look forward to.”
+And when the Knowledge Centre also considers both the museum’s history and architecture, as well as sustainability in the construction, there is much to look forward to.”

 A SPACE FOR DESIGN-RELATED EXCHANGE

-The New House will house, among other things, a library, a reading and study room, and the museum’s design workshop, providing space for learning, study, and open workshop areas with high accessibility – even outside the museum’s regular opening hours.
-A multipurpose hall will accommodate lectures, design debates, seminars, conferences, industry meetings, and pop-up exhibitions – creating a unique space for professional design exchange.
-The existing design workshop will remain and become an integral part of the new building.
+The Knowledge Centre will house the museum’s library, reading and study rooms, as well as its design workshop, creating space for learning, study facilities, and open workshop environments with a high level of accessibility—including outside the museum’s regular opening hours.
+A multi-purpose hall will accommodate lectures, design debates, film screenings, seminars, conferences, industry events, and pop-up exhibitions—creating a unique space for professional exchange within the field of design.
+The existing design workshop will be preserved and integrated into the new building.

-The new building is designed by Praksis, who are recognised and award-winning for their ability to sensitively integrate modern buildings into older surroundings with respect and character.
-The New House will be integrated into the unique architectural environment of Frederiksstaden, continuing the spirit of the place with a modern expression.
+The new building has been designed by Praksis, an acclaimed and award-winning architectural studio known for its ability to integrate contemporary architecture into historic surroundings with both sensitivity and character.
+The new Knowledge Centre will be carefully integrated into the distinctive architectural setting of Frederiksstaden, continuing the spirit of the site through a contemporary expression.

 Mette Tony, partner at Praksis, states:

 “We are so pleased to have been entrusted with this exciting task.
 Adding a new building to Frederiksstaden is a particularly delicate challenge, where it’s essential to be attentive; it’s about sensitively integrating the new building into the city’s unique character.
-The fact that The New House will be so outward-facing and publicly accessible as a new part of Designmuseum Danmark is absolutely the right approach for the site.”
+The fact that the Knowledge Centre will be so outward-facing and publicly accessible as a new part of Designmuseum Danmark is absolutely the right approach for the site.”